People Foundations: Collaborative Networks

 These communities typically include tech leads, staff engineers, and platform owners who:

-They function as your peer-to-peer learning and alignment engine, helping to scale architectural thinking throughout the organization.
+They function as a peer-to-peer learning and alignment engine, helping architectural thinking scale across the organization.

 Types of Communities